 Privileged representatives may deploy Jump Clients dynamically from their representative console or download a mass deployable Jump Client from the /login administrative interface.
 The Jump Client is pinned to a Jump Group, thus enhancing administrative oversight and efficiency, benefiting from the robust management accommodations present throughout BeyondTrust.
 For example, customers who require unique support handling might be set up with Jump Client deployment to enhance administrative capabilities.
 A Jump Client Management interface in the representative console helps you manage your deployments.

 Deploy a Jumpoint if you need:

-A Jumpoint acts as a conduit for unattended access Windows and Linux computers on a known remote network.
-A single Jumpoint installed on a computer within a local area network is used to access multiple systems, eliminating the need to pre-install software on every computer you may need to access.
+A Jumpoint acts as a conduit for unattended access to computers on a known remote network.
+A single Jumpoint installed on a computer within a LAN is used to access multiple systems, eliminating the need to pre-install software on every computer you might need to access.

-Within the local area network, the BeyondTrust user's computer can initiate a session to a Windows system directly without using a Jumpoint, if appropriate user permissions are enabled.
-A Jumpoint is needed only when the BeyondTrust user's computer cannot access the target computer directly.
+Within a LAN, the BeyondTrust user's computer can initiate a session to a Windows system directly without using a Jumpoint, if appropriate user permissions are enabled.
+This is called a Local Jump.
+A Jumpoint is needed only for a Remote Jump, when the BeyondTrust user's computer cannot access the target computer directly.

 Definition of Terms